Indonesia: Residents flee as Semeru volcano erupts in East Java | DW | 04.12.2021

 The Semeru volcano erupted in the East Java province of Indonesia on Saturday, causing residents to flee their homes as a huge cloud of ash and smoke blanketed towns and villages nearby.

+The volcano has killed at least one person and injured 41 others, authorities in the nearby city of Lumajang said.

-There were no immediate reports of casualties though Indonesia's disaster management agency said a bridge had collapsed and shared footage of the massive cloud of ash on Twitter.
+Indonesia's National Disaster Management Agency (BNPB) said a bridge had collapsed and shared footage of the massive cloud of ash on Twitter.

 The eruption took place at 3:30 p.m. local time (8:30 GMT).
 The 3,676 meter-tall (12,060 foot-tall) volcano is among the most active in Indonesia.